Characters of Kingdom Hearts: Organization XIII

 Organization XIII (XIII機関, Jūsan Kikan) is a group created by Xehanort in his plan to acquire the χ-blade.
 They are introduced as thirteen Nobodies who seek the power of Kingdom Hearts to become complete humans, with Xehanort's Nobody Xemnas ranked first as their leader.
 With the exception of Xemnas, who uses Ansem's name, each Organization member's name is an anagram of their original self's name with the letter "X" inserted.
 While Nobodies initially lack true emotion and morality, they gradually grow hearts over time.
 Dream Drop Distance reveals that the Organization's true purpose is to serve as vessels for Xehanort's heart in his plan to forge the χ-blade.
 A second, "real" Organization XIII is assembled from several of the Organization's older members, who willingly return to their Nobody forms, and various incarnations of Xehanort brought from the past using artificial replica bodies.
 The first Organization's members also serve as computer-controlled party members of 358/2 Days, and are playable in the game's "Mission Mode".
-Excluding Xemnas and Roxas, the initial members and their original names are, in order of rank:
+Excluding Xemnas, Axel, and Roxas, the initial members and their original names are, in order of rank: